egel-lang/egel/PITFALLS.md

     [(X Y) -> ... ]
 ```

-## Forget to include the prelude in interactie mode
+## Forget to open namespace in interactie mode

-Egel starts off with a blank slate, i.e., no combinators are defined
-initially in interactive mode.
+In interactive mode the prelude is loaded and the System and List
+namespaces are opened.
+For the other namespace use:

 ```
-    >> import "prelude.eg"
-    >> using System;; using List;; using String;; using Math
+    >> using String;; using Math
 ```

 ## No short-circuited boolean operators